- Rutgers University Copyright Policy

 - Materials for which permission has been obtained or for which a license permits the use.

-Course management systems are not intended and should not be used to substitute for purchase of textbooks or other course materials when they are available for purchase.
+Learning management systems are not intended and should not be used to substitute for purchase of textbooks or other course materials when they are available for purchase.

-Access options for the course management system
+Access options for the learning management system

 For reproducing, distributing, displaying, or performing works electronically as reading assignments, illustrations, or source materials, the full array of access options are: